Alexpeain/New-Responsive-Web-Design-FCC/Anne Frank Tribute Page FCC/README.md

 # learn-html-css
-This is for introduction of Using Github
+This is an introduction to Github